sfc-gh-DShaw98/Snowpark_Hands-on_Lab/README.md

 **Step 5 - Modeling Scale Example**
 - Go to the [Snowpark_Model_At_Scale_XGBoost](https://github.com/sfc-gh-DShaw98/Snowpark_Hands-on_Lab/blob/main/Snowpark_Model_At_Scale_xgboost_tpcds_distribute.ipynb) file
 This notebook can be used as an example to follow when wanting to train and deploy your first end to end model with Snowpark.
 This features a large dataset, available in the Snowflake Marketplace, and will be predicting the lifetime value of a customer using XGboost regression.
+- Please pay attention to when/how feature sets and predictions are being written to tables back on Snowflake.
+These steps may look different depending on your business needs (archiving training feature sets, where the predictions should be stored, etc.).
+The code here is just an example of how these would be written to tables within snowflake.

 # Post-Workshop Instructions